 In prior years I’ve only been able to harvest enough lettuce in winter for a salad to eat once or twice a week.
 (And yes, I have it under cover during the coldest days.)
 But thanks to the abundance of mache (which is without a doubt the BEST lettuce-like green I’ve EVER grown) in my garden this winter, I could enjoy salads in the abundance everyday!

 For once, my winter lettuce could enjoy growth through the winter without my picking every leaf that it produced.
 By April and May I had the most beautiful young and maturing heads of lettuce that I’ve ever seen in my garden that early in the year.
 And delicious?
 Wow!
 I couldn’t believe how delicious that Winter Density lettuce was this spring!

 (Out of the many varieties that are suppose to grow well in winter, Winter Density performs the best in my garden and always has.)

 The heads have now flowered and will soon set seed which I definitely plan to save.
 I get excited when I think of Winter Density adapting itself even more to my garden.
 And that’s what happens when you save your own seed from an open pollinated variety of a crop.
 (Most lettuces by the way are open pollinated, which means the seed from them will produce a plant just like the parent.
 I’ve never had trouble with lettuce cross pollinating with another variety close by — but be aware that it can.)

-I continue to succession plant other varieties up to and sometimes through June.
+I continue to stagger plantings of other varieties up to and sometimes through June.
 That way, I’ll have lettuce longer into the summer because each variety has it own particular set of preferred variables.
 Plus this gives you plants at various stages of growth for the most delicious eating.
-And when Reine des Glaces and Sierra Batavia are gone from the menu, I’ll have others to fill in.
+And when Reine des Glaces and Sierra Batavia disappear from the menu, I’ll have others to fill in.

 Late Spring and Summer